 When Georgian architecture emerged during the 18th century, paint pigments imported from Europe resulted in more colorful exteriors like red, orange and Prussian blue.
 By the second half of the 18th century, however, vibrant hues would give way to more subdued shades like white and light grays and blues.
 White would eventually become the dominant shade seen in most modern Colonial-style homes.

 We’ve covered some defining features of Colonial-style houses, but what are the best flooring choices for this architectural style?
-Below are four lovely options to consider.
+Below are five lovely options to consider.

 1. Best Carpet for Colonial-Style Homes